SpecFlowOSS/SpecFlow/docs/Gherkin/Gherkin-Reference.md

 If your unit test framework does not support categories, you can still use tags to implement special logic for tagged scenarios in [bindings](../Bindings/Bindings.md) by querying the `ScenarioContext.Current.ScenarioInfo.Tags` property.

+Scenario and Feature level tags are available by querying the `ScenarioInfo.ScenarioAndFeatureTags` property.

 SpecFlow treats the `@ignore` tag as a special tag.
 SpecFlow generates an [ignored unit test](../Execution/Test-Result.html#ignored-tests) method from scenarios with this tag.

 ### Descriptions